DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     > Note: The **cp.icr.io** value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the *docker-username* to **cp** to use an entitlement key as *docker-password*.

 3. Make a note of the secret name so that you can set it for the **image.pullSecrets** parameter when you run a helm install of your containers.
-The image.repository parameter will later be set to *cp.icr.io/cp/cp4a/odm*.
+The image.repository parameter is later set to *cp.icr.io/cp/cp4a/odm*.

 ### Create secrets to configure ODM with Okta